AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/erpc.md

 ## Deployment Guide

-There are two playbook to deploy an eRPC instance using this Ansible role:
+There are two playbooks to deploy an eRPC instance using this Ansible role:

 - **Auto-detect Network and Nodes:**
   This method automatically scans your Avalanche network, detects all available blockchains, and configures the corresponding endpoints on all accessible nodes in your `avalanche_nodes` group (as defined in your host inventory).